Facebook

 Control the Speed

-This comes with variable speed settings so you can easily choose which speed is best for your job.
+This comes with variable speed settings so you can easily choose the best speed for your job.
 But on that note, you can employ cruise control so it maintains your chosen speed so you can just get on with the job.

 Lightweight and Comfy